shrysjain/IndoAir-QM/README.md

 With that, the device should be fully setup and ready to go!

 ## Presentation
 For information about the project and the device creation journey, please read through the presentation located [here](https://docs.google.com/presentation/d/1w7gI2e2EuELESHTuLNf1z_Qsl5Gs2N236A_orpxagPE/edit?usp=sharing).
 It will also contain a demonstration of the device.
+The demonstration video is located [here](https://youtu.be/lgFTrhk8beY) if you are unable to open it.

 ## Conclusion
 Overall, this project was very fun and I learnt a lot.
 The final device worked well and even helped me adjust the environment in my very own rooms, and everything turned out to be very accurate and helpful.
 I hope to continue working on this project and add new features such as a gas trend detecting system and a 3D-printable casing for the device in the future.
 Along with working on my project, I had a lot of fun helping many others with their projects and the issues they faced.